 they can survive.
 Instead, I prayed–there was a saint in my view,

 and I wanted to look holy enough to be worthy of death.

 I asked for obedience.
 I colonized.
 I thought of myself

 as one of those daughter plants.
 Quenched.
 Believed.
 My

 thoughts soon rested in no oasis, but rather a place where they may have

 never been seen before.
 So that I would be no sea;

 so that Moses might not raise his staff

-Ottavia Paluch is a 14 year old HS student who attends Philip Pocock Catholic Secondary School in Mississauga, Ontario, Canada.
-In her spare time, she tries to look intellectual by listening to Radiohead, U2, My Chemical Romance, and other lovely alternative rock bands, among other things.
+Ottavia Paluch lives in Ontario, Canada.
 Her work is forthcoming or published in Alexandria Quarterly, The Daphne Review, Body Without Organs, in Navigating The Maze’s 2018 anthology, and Bitter Melon.